ChainSafe/forest/documentation/src/healthcheck.md

 - The node is in sync with the network
 - The current epoch of the node is not too far behind the network
 - The RPC server is running
+- The Ethereum mapping is up to date

-If any of these conditions are not met, the nod is **not** ready to serve requests.
+If any of these conditions are not met, the node is **not** ready to serve requests.

 Sample _ready_ response: